Pseudo-magnetic Fields and Effective Dynamics in Strained Honeycomb Structures: Decompositions and Far-Energy Estimate

 \subsection{Sobolev norms estimate for the high energy part}

-Combining (\ref{GLBound}), (\ref{GHBound}) and (\ref{GDBound}) we clearly obtained the desired estimate for $G_1$, in $L^2$-norm.
+Combining \eqref{GLBound}, \eqref{GHBound} and \eqref{GDBound} we have obtained the desired estimate for $G_1$, in $L^2$-norm.
 In this subsection, we generalize it to $H^s$-norm estimate.
-This has been done to $G_0$ and $G_2$ in (\ref{G0HsBound}) and (\ref{G2HsBound}), so we only need to focus on the estimate of $\| G_1 \|_{H^s}$.
+This has already been done for $G_0$ and $G_2$ in \eqref{G0HsBound} and \eqref{G2HsBound}, so we only need to focus on the estimate of $\| G_1 \|_{H^s}$.

 In view of \Cref{UniformEllipticRegularity}, to bound $\| G_1(t) \|_{H^{2N}}$, it suffices to do with $\| \left(\mL^{(\varepsilon)}\right)^NG_1(t)\|_{L^2}$ (and with $\|G_1(t)\|_{L^2}$, which is already done), where $2N$ is an even number greater than $s$.
 Again, this need to be decomposed into the prescribed three parts